 - Connect the domain name to a SaaS e-commerce platform.

-For a hands-free (well, almost), e-commerce operation experience, you’d want to use a proven platform.
-While shopping cart WordPress plugins might also do the trick, like Woocommerce and Zencart, WordPress is primarily designed for blogging, not for e-commerce.
+You’d want to use a proven platform for a hands-free (well, almost) e-commerce operation experience.
+Unfortunately, while shopping cart WordPress plugins might also do the trick, like Woocommerce and Zencart, WordPress is primarily designed for blogging, not for e-commerce.
 Thus, it isn’t equipped with important e-commerce functionalities, like detailed listing and product categorization.

 According to Inc, there are five top e-commerce platforms for 2017 to consider.
-They come with everything needed to run an e-commerce store with almost minimal efforts, like a built-in shopping cart that’s connected to payment gateways, one-click theme installation, and numerous supporting apps.
-They’re also responsive, meaning they work on both desktop and mobile views.
+They come with everything needed to run an e-commerce store with almost minimal effort, like a built-in shopping cart connected to payment gateways, one-click theme installation, and numerous supporting apps.
+They’re also responsive, meaning they work on desktop and mobile views.

 - Install a drop shipping management app.

-In Dropshipping 1.0, an e-commerce retailer operator still needs to upload hundreds of product images one by one, which can be quite time-consuming.
-In Dropshipping 2.0, with management apps, the whole process of sourcing products, uploading images, to finalizing the store for launch will only take a few hours.
+In Dropshipping 1.0, an e-commerce retailer operator still needs to upload hundreds of product images, which can be quite time-consuming.
+However, in Dropshipping 2.0, with management apps, sourcing products, uploading images to finalizing the store for launch will only take a few hours.

 - Source the products to sell using the app.

 Dropshipping management apps allow users to source products directly from the wholesalers’ page.
-It allows users to locate products to carry at the store, select them and let the app does the rest, like uploading the images and publishing the products to the store’s site.
+It will enable users to locate products to carry at the store, select them and let the app does the rest, like uploading the images and publishing the products to the store’s site.

 - Create an inbound blog to promote the store.

-Have your blog ghostwritten by a professional blogger, so you can have a peace of mind that the quality and frequency will remain consistent.
-A good professional blogger should know how to best promote your products without making the blog posts (articles) sound like advertisements.
-After all, the whole concept of inbound marketing is to attract people site visitors with educational and informational articles that answer their questions about certain problems or products.
+Has your blog ghostwritten by a professional blogger to have peace of mind that the quality and frequency remain consistent?
+In addition, a good professional blogger should know how to best promote your products without making the blog posts (articles) sound like advertisements.
+After all, inbound marketing aims to attract people’s site visitors with educational and informational articles that answer their questions about certain problems or products.

 Running a hands-free automated e-commerce store is no longer a dream.
-Dropshipping-based stores have accounted at least for 34 percent in the last few years.
-As more and more stores are adopting this business model, the more “hands-free” e-commerce entrepreneurs will be enjoying their time in tropical islands.
+Dropshipping-based stores have accounted for at least 34 percent in the last few years.
+As more and more stores adopt this business model, the more “hands-free” e-commerce entrepreneurs will enjoy their time on tropical islands.
 And one of them could be you.

 Jennifer Xue is an award-winning author, columnist, and serial entrepreneur based in Northern California.
-She contributes to Forbes Asia (Indonesia edition) since 2012 and authored White Paper Writing for Business (BookBoon) and Guide to Become a Management Consultant (FabJob).
-In the corporate world, she serves as Digital Marketing Strategy Consultant for Oberlo.
+She has contributed to Forbes Asia (Indonesia edition) since 2012 and authored White Paper Writing for Business (BookBoon) and Guide to Become a Management Consultant (FabJob).
+In the corporate world, she serves as a Digital Marketing Strategy Consultant for Oberlo.
 Her blog is JenniferXue.com.